Singers, want to know how to sound great at your live gigs?Jan 20, 2022

 Watch where you point the microphone.

 If the sound system is set up too far upstage so that you are standing in front of the speakers, your microphone will be more prone to feedback.
 This happens a lot in small coffeehouses and jazz clubs.
 To prevent feedback, keep the mic out of the speakers and use good mic technique.

 Good mic technique not only makes you sound great, it allows you to hear yourself better in your monitors and be more confident and comfortable on stage.

-So, use good mic technique and have a great show!
+So, use good mic technique, the right words, and have a great show!